Updated: Oct 11, 2022

-While I may be dating myself a bit, do you remember the episode of The Brady Bunch where Marcia was trying to pass her driver’s test and Jan was participating in a debate and afraid to stand up in front of people?
+While I may date myself a bit, do you remember the episode of The Brady Bunch where Marcia was trying to pass her driver’s test and Jan was participating in a debate and afraid to stand up in front of people?
 Their father, Mike, gave Jan the following advice: “When you stand up in front of people, imagine them in their underwear.”

 Here is why this is woefully bad advice: